-A meta-analysis of 7 trials pointed to gabapentin’s greater efficacy versus placebo in generalized anxiety disorder (GAD), although the effect size was approximately 0.35 for psychic anxiety symptoms.
+A meta-analysis of 7 trials pointed to gabapentin's greater efficacy versus placebo in generalized anxiety disorder (GAD), although the effect size was approximately 0.35 for mental anxiety symptoms.
 A study of 153 patients who responded to the initial treatment of 450 mg per day for maintenance treatment of social anxiety disorder.

 Gabapentin in Non-Epilepsy Neuropathic Pain like Postherpetic Neuralgia

-During the same time, Backonja reviewed the effect of gabapentin in 165 diabetic neuropathy patients and showed the result that pain reduction in gabapentin group is greater (as measured with an 11-point Likert scale) in comparison to the placebo group.
-And the results were significant from 2 weeks of initiation of therapy and stayed significant during the 8 weeks of study.
+During the same time, Backonja reviewed the effect of gabapentin in 165 diabetic neuropathy patients and showed the result that pain reduction in the gabapentin group is greater (as measured with an 11-point Likert scale) in comparison to the placebo group.
+And the results were significant from 2 weeks of initiation of therapy and stayed significant during the eight weeks of study.
 Patients in the treatment group also reported improvement in their quality of life.
 This medication was well tolerated in 67% of patients who received a maximum daily dosage of 3600 mg.

 Gabapentin in Movement Disorders

 Gabapentin is effective for many movement disorders, for example, amyotrophic lateral sclerosis (ALS), parkinsonism, and essential tremor.
 The study populations were not as large as neuropathic pain groups.